 Lat-Long: 35.80127, -87.55837, pavilion

-The pavilion parking area is small, but provides access to a small stream that when flowing is quite lovely.
-When water levels are moderate, it is a quite a nice waterfall.
+The pavilion parking area is small but provides access to a small stream that when flowing is quite lovely.
+When water levels are moderate, it is quite a nice waterfall.

 The logging road trail travels downhill for several hundred meters into the valley.
 The hike is moderate on the way back uphill, but quite pleasant on cool days.

 Spring migration is a nice time to view migrant birds and some quiet woods.
 Quite a pleasant hike in April when wildflowers are blooming and the white dogwood is in flower.

 Wildlife to Watch: Woodland birding is generally good across the WMA.